 - need for follow up clinical review in 1 week

-- need for test for cure 6 weeks after completion of treatment
+- need for test of cure 4 weeks after completion of treatment

 - patient education/provision of literature on LGV